Matt Jones (Canadian politician)

-As Minister of Affordability and Utilities, Matt Jones also sponsored Bill 2; Inflation Relief Statutes Amendment Act.
-This act, assented to on December 15, 2022, allowed the province to give $600 inflation-relief to eligible families.
-For instance, families making under $180,000 a year would get $100 per month for six months for every child under 18.
-He also estimated that the province had provided $900 of relief per household as of March 6, 2023.

 Early life

 Jones was born in Sparwood, British Columbia, and moved to Alberta at the age of seven.
 His father worked in the coal industry.
 Jones began working full-time, at Dairy Queen, at the age of 14 in addition to going to school.
 He studied at the University of Calgary and holds a bachelor of commerce degree.
 After graduation, he worked as an investment banker for nine years, obtaining the CFA Charter in the process.